The 3 Things I Learned About Agile

 By Wednesday morning, you and your team will have a stack of solutions.
 That’s great, but it’s also a problem.
 You can’t prototype and test them all—you need one solid plan.
 In the morning, you’ll critique each solution, and decide which ones have the best chance of achieving your long-term goal.
 Then, in the afternoon, you’ll take the winning scenes from your sketches and weave them into a storyboard: a step-by-step plan for your prototype.

 On Wednesday, you and your team created a storyboard.
-On Thursday, you’ll adopt a “fake it” philosophy to turn that storyboard into a prototype.
+On Thursday, you’ll adopt a “cheap nfl it” philosophy to turn that storyboard into a prototype.
 A realistic façade is all you need to test with customers, and here’s the best part: by focusing on the customer-facing surface of your product or service, you can finish your prototype in just one day.
 On Thursday, you’ll also make sure everything is ready for Friday’s test by confirming the schedule, reviewing the prototype, and writing an interview script.

 Your sprint began with a big challenge, an excellent team—and not much else.
 By Friday, you’ve created promising solutions, chosen the best, and built a realistic prototype.
 That alone would make for an impressively productive week.
 But you’ll take it one step further as you interview customers and learn by watching them react to your prototype.
 This test makes the entire sprint worthwhile: At the end of the day, you’ll know how far you have to go, and you’ll know just what to do next.